Pete Angelus: Early years

-As MTV became all the rage, his interest turned to video production, and he went on to direct some of the most well-known and most-played music videos of all-time.
+As MTV became popular, his interest turned to video production, and he went on to direct some of the most well-known and most-played music videos of all time.
 Five times, the videos he directed were nominated for MTV "Video of the Year" status.
+Angelus was interviewed at length about the making of the classic Van Halen and David Lee Roth videos in the 2011 book, MTV Ruled the World: The Early Years of Music Video, by Greg Prato.

 Music videos

 Angelus is credited with writing and directing the following videos: